minprog/app-studio/info/10 Syllabus.md

-*Edition: April 2015*
+# Native App Studio

+*Edition: September 2015, still under construction*

 Today's applications are increasingly mobile.
 Computers are no longer confined to desks and laps but instead live in our pockets and hands.
 This course teaches students how to build mobile apps for Android and iOS, two of today's most popular platforms, and how to deploy them on Google Play and the App Store.
 Students document their work through a series of written and oral proposals, progress reports, and code.
-Students learn to write native apps for Android using Eclipse and the Android SDK, to write native apps for iPhones, iPod Touches, and iPads using Xcode and the iOS SDK, and to write web apps for both platforms.
+Students learn to write native apps for Android using Studio and the Android SDK, to write native apps for iPhones, iPod Touches, and iPads using Xcode and the iOS SDK, and to write web apps for both platforms.

-## Instructors
+## Staff

 Martijn Stegeman
 *instructor*
 <help@mprog.nl>

+Gracia Redder
+*teaching assistant, Android*

+Julian Jansen
+*teaching assistant, iOS*

 ## Prerequisites

 Programming 1 and 2 or equivalent, as decided by the courses' instructors.
-You will need to be comfortable in programming, plus have some experience with memory management and runtime analysis.
-You will need to have a laptop capable of running Xcode or Eclipse.
+You will need to be comfortable in programming, plus have some experience with memory management, runtime analysis, data structures and algorithms.
+You will need to have a laptop capable of running Xcode or Androi Studio.

 ## Expectations

 * Students wanting to learn iOS programming are encouraged to have a Mac (running OS 10.9) as well as an iPad, iPhone, or iPod touch; students wanting to learn Android can use any platform that Eclipse runs on and should have access to an Android phone or tablet.

 * Students are expected to attend all but one weekly workgroup sessions led by the course's instructor, where everyone will help each other to make sense of